 Installation depends on your target platform.
 Normally, you can install as described on this page.
-However, the release notes on the downloads page might have further download and installation instructions specific to each release and the compatibility page lists further information for each platform.
+However, the release notes and the downloads page might have further download and installation instructions specific to each release and the compatibility page lists further information for each platform.

-Debian GNU/Linux, Ubuntu
+Debian GNU/Linux, Ubuntu#

-deb http://downloads.syncevolution.org/apt stable main
+deb https://downloads.syncevolution.org/apt stable main

 You can then proceed to list and install packages as follows: